codefellows/seattle-ops-201d8/class-09/lab/SOP-new-employee.md

 1. Create an administrator profile.
 1. Create a user profile for the new hire.
-1. Allow the new hire's user profile to RDP into this computer.
+1. Allow RDP access for both IT and the user.
 1. Add a second hard drive to the computer.
 1. Configure and initialize the second hard drive for the new hire to use.
-1. Configure RDP access for both IT and the user.

 ### Email Account Setup: